Sopwith Camel: Overview

 The bottom wing was rigged with 5° dihedral while the top wing lacked any dihedral; this meant that the gap between the wings was less at the tips than at the roots; this change had been made at the suggestion of Fred Sigrist, the Sopwith works manager, as a measure to simplify the aircraft's construction.
-The upper wing featured a central cutout section for the purpose of providing improved upwards visibility for the pilot.
+The upper wing had a central cutout section to improve upwards visibility for the pilot.

 Production Camels were powered by various rotary engines, most commonly either the Clerget 9B or the Bentley BR1.
 In order to evade a potential manufacturing bottleneck being imposed upon the overall aircraft in the event of an engine shortage, several other engines were adopted to power the type as well.